apicov/esp32cam_snap/doc/ideas.md

 project.
 The outline doesn't have an order and may change continuously as the priority/interests shift.

-The aim of this project is to create that can be used by more people, although the final product isn't yet clear, we want to use this project as means to learn different development tools/libraries.
+The aim of this project is to create something that can be used by more people, although the final product isn't clear yet, we want to use this project as a mean to learn different development tools/libraries.

 Many of the points outlined in the following sections may endup as project "Issues" so we can approach them independently.